wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/Email-Collaboration-Threat-Protection.md

 Email threats are typically the first step into broader attacks, such as credential harvesting and ransomware.
 In this sense, Blue teamers need the ability to monitor and respond to these threats quickly and efficiently.
 Within this collaboration tool, we have a wide variety of Alert and Threat policies, in which I aim to gain practical experience with in this project.
 Not only to solidify existing knowledge, but to showcase my enthusiam and learning progression as I continually work towards my career in Cybersecurity.

 ## Email & Collaboration Goals
-- Anti-phishing policy - User Impersonation Protection
+- Anti-phishing policy: User Impersonation Protection
-- Anti-malware policy
+- Anti-malware policy: Detect and investigate a test malware file
+- Attack Simulation Training (AST): Simulate real-world phishing and social engineering attacks

 ### 1. Anti-phishing Policy - User Impersonation Protection